Trackunit/developer-hub/api-docs/introduction.md

 ---
-title: Introduction
+title: New Introduction
 ---
 > 📘 Public Beta of new Trackunit API Documentation
->
 > The new Trackunit Developer Hub for REST APIs are available in a public beta!
->
 > Explore the next generation of RESTful APIs hosted on the Trackunit Iris Platform.
->
 > Documentation for all our Classic and Iris System APIs can still be found on the old developer hub.
->
 > [Trackunit Dev Hub](https://dev.trackunit.com/)

 The Trackunit APIs are based and organised around the [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) paradigm.